CMU-Perceptual-Computing-Lab/openpose/doc/demo_overview.md

 - `--part_to_show`: Select the prediction channel to visualize (default: 0).
 0 to visualize all the body parts, 1-18 for each body part heat map, 19 for the background heat map, 20 for all the body part heat maps together, 21 for all the PAFs, 22-69 for each body part pair PAF.
 - `--no_display`: Display window not opened.
 Useful if there is no X server and/or to slightly speed up the processing if visual output is not required.
 - `--num_gpu 2 --num_gpu_start 1`: Parallelize over this number of GPUs starting by the desired device id.
 Default `num_gpu` is -1, which will use all the available GPUs.
-- `--num_scales 3 --scale_gap 0.15`: Use 3 scales, 1, (1-0.15), (1-0.15*2).
+- `--scale_number 3 --scale_gap 0.15`: Use 3 scales, 1, (1-0.15), (1-0.15*2).
 Default is one scale.
 If you want to change the initial scale, you actually want to multiply your desired initial scale by the `net_resolution`.
 - `--net_resolution 656x368 --resolution 1280x720`: For HD images and video (default values).
 - `--net_resolution 496x368 --resolution 640x480`: For VGA images and video.
 - `--model_pose MPI`: It will use MPI (15 body keypoints).
 Default: COCO (18 body keypoints).
 MPI is slightly faster.
 The variation `MPI_4_layers` sacrifies accuracy in order to further increase speed.